Applying the Radio Equipment Directive (RED) correctly: What requirements result from the CE marking?

 How do RED and FCC differ in terms of test protocols?

 The FCC certification is stricter with regard to the test protocols.
 The applicant must involve a verifier and submit the results to the Commission.
 The RED usually does not require certification by a testing body (i.e., self-certification is sufficient).
 In the EU, post-market surveillance is the primary enforcement strategy.
-The tests required by the harmonised standards, which constitute a presumption of conformity, are regularly reviewed.
+The tests required by the harmonized standards, which constitute a presumption of conformity, are regularly reviewed.

 How do RED and FCC differ in terms of electromagnetic compatibility?